jzmanu/siyuan-icon-tools/README.md

 ## v1.0.5

--Fixed the anomaly of switching icons twice after enabling and disabling the plugin -Support custom emoticons and random selection
+- Fixed the anomaly of switching icons twice after enabling and disabling the plugin
+- Support custom emoticons and random selection

 # Feedback